-8) Auditing/Compliance Checks
+- 8) Auditing/Compliance Checks

-- BHRS will utilize San Francisco's a) auditing and compliance review guidelines imposed by San Francisco County.
+- BHRS will utilize San Francisco's a) compliance auditing and review guidelines imposed by San Francisco County.
 It is understood that the requirements meet DMC-ODS minimum standards.
-BHRS will not conduct additional compliance reviews, unless a client files a grievance against the program and requires documentation to resolve grievance. - b) BHRS will conduct an annual site visit.
+BHRS will not conduct additional compliance reviews, unless a client files a grievance against the and requires further program documentation to resolve grievance.

+- b) BHRS will conduct an annual site visit.

-c.
+- c.
 ASAM 3.5